NSDC NAACP COMPLAINT PROCESS FLOW & FAQs

 1. The NSDC NAACP is finalizing details and logistics for a program that will allow individuals to have a one-on-one meeting with a lawyer.

-2. The approximately 20 minute meetings will be scheduled on a first come, first served bases.
+2. The approximately 20 minute meetings will be scheduled on a first-come, first-served basis.

 3. Continue to check for updates about this program on this page.